Jackson's layup propels Clippers to 111-110 win over Lakers

 LOS ANGELES (AP) — Reggie Jackson scored 25 points, including a driving layup with four seconds remaining, and the Los Angeles Clippers held off the Los Angeles Lakers 111-110 on Thursday night.

-There were five lead changes in the final 63 seconds, including Jackson’s game-winner.
-Anthony Davis, who led the Lakers with 30 points and 17 rebounds, had a chance to win it but missed a jump shot as time expired.
+There were five lead changes in the final 63 seconds, including Jackson’s winner.
+Anthony Davis, who led the Lakers with 30 points and 17 rebounds, had a chance to win it but missed a running floater as time expired.

 Marcus Morris Sr. led the Clippers with 29 points, while Serge Ibaka added 20 points and nine rebounds.
 Morris made six 3-pointers, including one from the left corner that gave the Clippers a 109-108 advantage with 18 seconds remaining.
 The Lakers regained the lead on Davis’ dunk before Jackson’s decisive layup.